CygenceTech/content-ops-starter/content/pages/index.md

       any location and find it just as you left it when you last logged in.

-      In short, we merge Managed IT with Cloud Solutions to help your business grow.
+      In short, we merge Managed AI with Cloud Solutions to help your business grow.
     actions:
       - type: Button
         label: Learn More